 The Objectives of the club shall be:

-To encourage the practice and development of amateur athletics.
+The main purposes of the Club are to provide facilities for and to promote participation in the amateur sport of Athletics in Sedgefield and the wider East Durham area.

 To provide coaching for members and to organise competitions.